cgpalmer/ms4/TESTING.md

 ### Python
 To check my python code validation, I have used a combination of 'cornflakes-linter 0.4.0' and http://pep8online.com/ I have configured the cornflakes to accept a line length of 120 characters.
-Therefore, the only code issue that comes up on http://pep8online.com/ is that the lines are too long as it is set to 79 characters.
+I had have some warning or 'avoid using null' but each issue that is left is by design.

 ### CSS
 CSS has been checked by this online validator: [Jigsaw](https://jigsaw.w3.org/css-validator/ )